wix/Detox/docs/Guide.Mocking.md

 #### Configuration
 0. For RN < 0.55, setup `react-native-repackager` in your library.
-1. Configure Metro by creating `rn-cli.config.js` to root dir and setting `resolver.sourceExts` to prioritize any given source extension over the default one:
+1. For case 0.55 <= RN < 0.59 create a file called `rn-cli.config.js` in the root folder.
+If you use RN > 0.59 (which in turn uses Metro with breaking changes introduced in 0.43 - https://github.com/facebook/metro/releases/tag/v0.43.0) file should have name `metro.config.js` or `metro.config.json` (or define metro field in `package.json`) to root dir.
+Then set up `resolver.sourceExts` to prioritize any given source extension over the default one:

     ```js
     const defaultSourceExts = require('metro-config/src/defaults/defaults').sourceExts